PiLAB-Medical-Imaging/TFE23-740_Epilepsy/README.md

 Then create and run a container:

 ```
-docker run -i -v /absolute/path/to/Epilepsy-dMRI-VNS/:/root/Epilepsy-dMRI-VNS/ -t micerr/Epilepsy-DMRI-VNS
+docker run -i -v /absolute/path/to/Epilepsy-dMRI-VNS/:/root/Epilepsy-dMRI-VNS/ -t micerr/epilepsy-dmri-vns
 ```

-As soon as it ends, you have to activate the environment with:
+As soon as it ends, you have to activate the environment inside the container with:
 ```
 conda activate dMRI
 ```